 5 During the negotiations of the United Nations Convention against Corruption, UN Member States carefully considered the opportunity for the global anti-corruption treaty to provide a legal definition of corruption.
-Concluding that any attempt at a comprehensive definition inevitably would fail to address some relevant forms of corrupt behaviour, the international community reached global consensus on a large number of manifestations of corruption while leaving each State free to go beyond the minimum standards set forth in the Convention.
-The Convention calls for ratifying States to outlaw, at a minimum, bribery of public officials; embezzlement, trading in influence, abuse of function, and illicit enrichment by public officials; and bribery and embezzlement in the private sector, as well as money laundering and obstruction of justice.
+Concluding that any attempt at a comprehensive definition inevitably would fail to address some relevant forms of corrupt behaviour, the international community reached global consensus on a large number of manifestations of corruption while leaving each State free to release perishable goods may immediately raise a warning sign.
+But employees often face more complicated situations.6

-- Recognize "grey areas": Countering corruption starts with a clear understanding of what corruption actually is.
-But this is easier said than done.
-Corrupt acts are not all equally recognisable.
-Facing a biased Terms of Reference that exclusively favours one supplier, or a customs official who demands a "special", off-the-record fee to release perishable goods may immediately raise a warning sign.
-But employees often face more complicated situations:6 - > Business practices that are illicit, but perceived as normal or even required, such as a "facilitation payment" to get a license or work permit, for example. - > Business practices that are legal, but carry the risk of being misused to disguise corruption, such as the misuse of charitable contributions, gifts or hospitality as a bribe for a national public official. - > Business practices that are based on biased decisions, for example where there is a conflict of interest.
+- Business practices that are illicit, but perceived as normal or even required, such as a "facilitation payment" to get a license or work permit, for example. - > Business practices that are legal, but carry the risk of being misused to disguise corruption, such as the misuse of charitable contributions, gifts or hospitality as a bribe for a national public official. - > Business practices that are based on biased decisions, for example where there is a conflict of interest.

-A business must recognise these "grey areas".
+A company must recognise these "grey areas".
 Simply prohibiting facilitation payments, for example, is not enough.
 Employees may not be motivated or bothered to consider rules "on paper", especially if rules are perceived as out of touch with their daily reality.
-As a general guidance, the following three questions should therefore be used when addressing grey areas:
+As a general guidance the following three questions should therefore be used when addressing grey areas: